ContentMine/FutureTDM/tutorial/zika/README.md

 ```
 The query finds 100 XML-files, and can download 98 of them (14.
 03. 2017).

-Finally to complete our dataset, we also download all supplementary materials available for the zika-publications.
+If you want to also use the supplementary materials available (takes a fair amount of memory), here is the command to download it.
 Simply add ```-s``` to the query, and view the results as usual.

 ```bash
 getpapers -q 'zika' -o zika -s